iande/mathish.com/_posts/2011-05-08-mother-functional.md

 potentially useful metric in there, and we will dig deeper into this next time.

+The chosen problem of summing the integers from 1 to {% m %}k{% em %} is certainly a trivial one, and because of its simplicity, encoding the test suite as a string was also pretty easy.
+However, with the right `adapter` we could encode any test suite as a string even if each test spends a lot of time setting up the initial state before verifying its expectations.

+The goal here was to show a relationship between Kolmogorov and Functional complexity measurements, so we tried to keep the components simple and manageable.
+In doing so, we were able to find a direct relationship between the two by considering a description language that, informally, is result of augmenting our host language (Ruby) with the expectations of our test suite (this is how the `adapter` was constructed.)
+Through the use of a dash of mathematics and a pinch of hand-waving, we have confirmed something that is both cool and almost painfully obvious: test suites can be described by programs, and the complexity of a test suite can be measured by those programs.

+### A Taste of Things to Come

 I had intended to explore the relationship between these measures of complexity and somewhat vague notions such as "readability" and "maintainability" in this article, but it's already quite a bit longer than